 In their own way, older hens contribute well past their productive egg laying years.
 Older hens still produce manure, which is a great fertilizer for your garden.
 Older hens still like to eat bugs.
 You’ll notice a reduction in the number of ticks and snails in your garden when you keep a flock of chickens.
 Furthermore, older hens are more likely to go broody and be available to raise the chicks you purchase or hatch.

-This entry was posted in Pet Advice on February 5th, 2019 by linnearask
+This entry was posted in Chickens on February 5th, 2019 by linnearask